abbodi1406/BatUtil/uup-converter-wimlib/README.md

 - [UUP Generation Project](https://uup.rg-adguard.net/)
 ___

+## How To Use

+- Administrator privileges are required to run the script

+- Optional: temporary disable AV or protection program so it doesn't interfere with the process.

+- Make sure the files are not read-only or blocked.

+- Extract this pack to a folder with simple spaceless path to avoid troubles (example: C:\UUP).

+- Place the files in "UUPs" folder to be detected automatically.
+Alternatively, you will be prompted to enter other UUP folder path.

+- If multiple Editions detected, you will be prompted first to select one of them, or create AIO.

+- To exit of the prompt or options menu just press "Enter".
+___

 ## Remarks

-* Administrator privileges are required to run the script

 * If the upgrade is done via Express UUP (multiple expanded folders in the download directory), you need to perform the UUP > ISO operation before starting the upgrade process (before first restart).